Monday, February 7, 2011

 That is the hypothesis Mr. Pollak follows in ''The Creation of Dr. B.'' Although Bettelheim declined to be interviewed for the book, Mr. Pollak interviewed two of Bettelheim's three children, his first wife and a slew of colleagues, editors, students and friends.
 And many of them agreed that, in the words of Jacquelyn Seevak Sanders, Bettelheim's successor at the Orthogenic School, ''you couldn't believe anything he said.''

-when the biographer has so much animus.
+One would be well advised to suspend belief when the biographer has so much animus.
 I am going to ask you beloved readers to read Bruno for yourself.
 Maybe he was a tortured soul--you might remember the cameo appearance in Woody Allen's mock documentary, Zelig (1983).
 Bruno Bettelheim accepted Woody Allen's invitation to appear as himself in the film.
 It presaged his tragic end by suicide March 13, 1990.
 He suffered the indignity of concentration camp life and later wrote about the experience.
 At least he was spared the indignity and pain of his biographer's cruelty.
 He helped a lot of people.
 His book on fairy tales helped me and my children.
 I know he would have had something to offer us, were he still here.
 WWBBD.

 Tuesday, October 20, 2009